mrsonne/hubit/examples/wall/README.md

 # Calculations for a wall

-In this example we consider a wall that consists of two segments as shown in the illustraton below.
+In this example we consider a wall that consists of three segments as shown in the illustration below.

 ```
 Face view wall (not to scale)